The Saga of the Viking Women and Their Voyage to the Waters of the Great Sea Serpent: Development

 Corman says he was approached to make the film by special effects experts Irving Block and Jack Rabin, who had acquired a script by Louis Goldman.
 Block and Rabin made a presentation about the effects which Corman called "breathtaking.
 Their pictures were beautiful, absolutely wonderful."
 Corman felt the "script was not especially great" but was persuaded to do it by Block and Rabin's promise to work for a small fee in exchange for a cut of the profits.
 Corman was reluctant to put his own money into the film.
 He went to AIP, who agreed to finance $70,000 to $80,000, although Corman said the presentation was more suited for a $2 million picture.

 Corman was reportedly inspired to make the film by the production of The Vikings (1958).
 He felt if he made the movie fast enough he could have it in cinemas before that movie and take advantage of publicity for the bigger budgeted film.

-In June 1957 Corman announced he would make the film for $300,000, triple of what he was used to.
+In June 1957, Corman announced he would make the film for $300,000, triple of what he was used to.
 He said $50,000 of the budget would be assigned to special effects by Block and Rabin; Corman would normally spend $2,000 on effects.
 Another article that month said the effects would cost $210,000 and the movie would be Corman's twentieth and most expensive film to date.
-Rabin and Block had done effects on Rocketship XM, Kronos and Invisible Boy and filming would start in August, with release through AIP.
+Rabin and Block had done effects on Rocketship X-M, Kronos and Invisible Boy and filming would start in August, with release through AIP.